DevExpress/devextreme-documentation/concepts/05 UI Components/Autocomplete/00 Getting Started with Autocomplete/05 Create Autocomplete and Bind It to Data.md

-To create an Autocomplete, declare the component in the markup and bind it to a data source.
+To create an Autocomplete component, declare it in the markup and bind the component to a data source.

 Use one of the following properties to supply data to the component: